MutableLoss/node-offline-api/README.md

 ## Usage

-After cloning the repository
+After cloning the repository: https://github.com/3DEsprit/node-offline-api.git

 $ npm i _or_ 'yarn install'

 $ npm start

-You will find the documentation within the ./node-documents folder within the NODe API folder.
+You will find the documentation built within the ./node-documents folder within the NODe API folder, and created for the version of node used to execute the script.

 ## Various Options